Sacchetti family: Roman branch

-Marcello Sacchetti.
-His brother, Marcello had been named by Pope Urban VIII as the Depositary General and Secret Treasurer of the Apostolic Chamber, as well as assigning him the lucrative lease of the alum mines of Tolfa.
-Collection Galleria Borghese.

-Diego Velázquez Portrait of Philip IV of Spain and Isabella Bourbon of France.
-Commissioned by Cardinal Giulio Cesare Sacchetti.

 Gianfrancesco was the Commissary General of the Papal troops in Valtellina in 1623 and 1626; and was created Marquis of Rigattini in 1632 and a Marquis of the Baldachin in 1633 giving him the rank of Prince at the papal court.
 The current Roman branch is descendant from Matteo and his wife Cassandra Ricasoli-Rucellai.
 Their son Don Giovanni Battista and Caterina Acciaioli inherited his uncle's title and their son Matteo who married Chiara Orsini exchanged the Marquisate of Castel Rigattini for the Marquisate of Castel Romano.

-Voet, Galleria delle Belle, Chigi - Caterina Acciaioli Sacchetti (1640-1715) Daughter of Donato Acciaioli and Anna Maria Altoviti, wife of Giovanni Battista Sacchetti.